See our latest eventsEvents

 "In English law, a breach of contract should naturally lead to a claim for damages to reflect the losses suffered.
 Damages should not be punitive and therefore penalty clauses which are not reflective of the amount of loss actually suffered, will not be upheld by the courts.

 "Businesses need to consider whether or not their commercial contracts contain any such terms.
-Common areas include fixed payments for late delivery, or for overstepping a restriction such as supplying goods or services in a restricted areas or to certain customers."
+Common areas include fixed payments for late delivery, or for overstepping a restriction such as supplying goods or services in restricted areas or to certain customers.

 For advice and guidance on whether your contracts are at risk, Jane and her team can be contacted on 0845 111 5050.